dgaydukov/cert-ocpjp11/files/LowLatency.md

 Don't confuse:
 * generational GC - use young/old generations (from java 21 ZGC is generational: ` -XX:+UseZGC -XX:+ZGenerational`)
     * based on the "Weak generational hypothesis" - most objects die young.
-* non-generational GC - doesn't distinguish objects by their lifetime (shenandoah originally non-generational, there is proposal to make it generational from java25 [JEP-521](https://openjdk.org/jeps/521))
+* non-generational GC - doesn't distinguish objects by their lifetime (shenandoah originally non-generational, there is proposal to make it generational from java25 [JEP-521](https://openjdk.org/jeps/521)).
+Since java25, shenandoah is not experimental but standard product and support multi-generational GC.
 Don't confuse:
 * MinorGC - clean the young generation space (Eden)
 * MajorGC - clean the old generation space (tenured)
 * FullGC - when both MinorGC and MajorGC runs, usually happens like this:
     * JVM need memory - it runs MinorGC, moves some object into old generation
-    * If there is space in the oldGen, JVM just move objects there an stop GC cycle
+    * If there is space in the oldGen, JVM just moves objects there and stops GC cycle
     * If not enough space in the oldGen, JVM runs MajorGC to free up memory in the oldGen

 There are 3 types of GC: